thokje16/PowershellADlearning/README.md

 The lease information will be saved in the specified CSV file for further analysis.
 ```

-This succinctly explains what the `DHCPLeases.ps1` script does, how to use it, and the expected output.
-Let me know if you'd like any changes!
----

 ## Installation

 1. **Clone the Repository**: